-Visiting these jems of Rome is an intense journey through history: the tunnels and secret passages tell us about the customs and funeral traditions of the ancient Romans.
+Visiting these gems of Rome is an intense journey through history: the tunnels and secret passages tell us about the customs and funeral traditions of the ancient Romans.
 In Rome and its surroundings there are more than 60 catacombs and thousands of tombs, mostly located along the ancient routes, such as the Appian Way, the Via Ostiense, and the Via Nomentana.

+Are you wondering which catacombs to visit in Rome?
 However, only five of the splendid Roman catacombs are open to the public and they can be visited by guided tours.
 So, here is a short guide, brought` you by ItalyXP, to discover those eerie places characterized by a mystical atmosphere…

 At the beginning of the 3rd century the Catacombs of Callixtus became the official cemetery of the Church of Rome, and then became the burial place of dozens of martyrs, 16 popes and hundreds of Christians.